Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 ## Logging and exception handling

-loggers can be injected via dependency injection.
+Loggers can be injected via dependency injection.
 Logging providers can be configured to write logs into a file, to azure, etc. By default asp.net loggs to the console.
-Logging configurations are present in the appsettings.json and can be configured per environment.
+Logging configurations are present in the _appsettings.json_ and can be configured per environment.

 Usually the prefered approach is to handle exceptions in a central place.
-Asp.net core by default, in the development environment, enables the development exception page. the developer can see the exception and the stack trace.
-CAREFUL: never send the exception to the client, in other environments, it exposes implementation details.
+Asp.net core by default, in the development environment, enables the development exception page.
+The developer can see the exception and the stack trace in the browser.
+CAREFUL: never send the exception to the client, in other environments, it exposes implementation details to the consumers, that can use that information for attacks.

-for other environments, besides the development, we can add the exception handling middleware (for that we need to add problem detials to).
+In other environments, besides the development, we can add the exception handling middleware (for that we need to add problem detials too).
 It makes sense to build a user friendly errors response by using the probem details object seen before.
 In front-end apps, it makes sense to build a nice user friendly error page.

-Plenty of log providers (NLog, erilog, etc)
+Plenty of log providers (NLog, erilog, etc).
+They implement the ILogger interface.
+Adding loggers to our controllers and services we just need to inject ILogger<T>, being T the component type.

 Other custom services can be added via dependency injection as well.
 There are several lifetimes: